Alicehhhmm/resume/package/rose-eslint/README.md

 # @rose/eslint-config

-This is a eslint config for Rose UI.
+This is the eslint configuration for the rose ui library